atopdjian/alberttopdjian.com/_projects/watson.markdown

 thumbnail: watson.png
 ---

-**Working with CMU's wats:ON Festival to develop their brand identity and web presence.**
+**Working with the wats:ON Festival to develop their brand identity and web presence.**

 <div>
 <img src="../img/watson/hero.png">